Urinating more at night

 Some people wake up from sleep more often to urinate during the night.
 This can disrupt sleep cycles.

 Drinking too much fluid during the evening can cause you to urinate more often during the night.
-Caffeine and alcohol after dinner can also lead to this problem.
+Caffeine and alcohol with or after dinner can also lead to this problem.

 Other common causes of urination at night include: